 To be announced.
 If you have any good suggestions, or anyone you would like to listen to, please contact us.

-We accept two types of submissions, long and short papers, following the ACL2023 style, and the ACL submission policy.
+We accept two types of submissions, long and short papers, following the EMNLP 2023 style (you can also directly use the Overleaf template), and the ACL submission policy.
+Model and dataset papers fall into the short paper category.

 if you have any questions.